Medhanw/data-analytics-roadmap/Month1_Excel_Stats/learning_log.md

 - Topic: SQL Introduction
 - Status: Completed
-- Confidence level: /10
+- Confidence level: 7.5/10
-- First impression of SQL:
+- First impression of SQL: Clear understanding

+Day 31:

+- Topic: SQL Filtering (WHERE, AND, OR, BETWEEN)
+- Status: Completed
+- Confidence level: 7.5/10
+- What became clearer today: Practiced SQL filtering using WHERE and logical operators